Aergwyn/XayahBot/README.md

 The name doesn't need to be exact!
 Special characters and/or whitespace can be ignored and even partial names will work.
 Though if the given name is too vague and could match multiple champs a different response will appear which lists all matching champions.

 **Example:**
-*Requesting with a complete name*
+*Request with a complete name*
 ![Champ Complete Name Request](XayahBot/docs/pics/champrequest.png?raw=true)
 ![Champ Complete Name Response](XayahBot/docs/pics/champresponse.png?raw=true)

-*Requesting with a partial name that doesn't match a specific champion*
+*Request with a partial name that doesn't match a specific champion*
 ![Champ Partial Name Request](XayahBot/docs/pics/champpartialrequest.png?raw=true)
 ![Champ Partial Name Response](XayahBot/docs/pics/champpartialresponse.png?raw=true)